PlasmaPy/PlasmaPy/docs/plasma/index.rst

 This feature is currently under development.

-The :class:`PlasmaBlob` class is a basic structure to contain spatial information about a plasma.
+The :class:`PlasmaBlob` class is a basic structure to contain just plasma parameter information about a plasma with no associated spatial or temporal scales.
 To initialize a PlasmaBlob system, call it with arguments: electron temperature :attr:`PlasmaBlob.T_e`, and electron density :attr:`PlasmaBlob.n_e`.
 You may also optionally define the ionization, :attr:`PlasmaBlob.Z`, and relevant plasma